imtbl/hyve/README.md

 + `VUE_APP_HYVE_ROBOTS=noindex, nofollow`: sets the content of `<meta name="robots">`.
-+ `VUE_APP_HYVE_PRIMARY_COLOR='#3449bb'`: sets the primary color used throughout the hyve web client.
++ `VUE_APP_HYVE_PRIMARY_COLOR='#3449bb'`: sets the primary color used throughout the hyve web client when using the light theme.
 Make sure to use a color that contrasts well with white.
++ `VUE_APP_HYVE_PRIMARY_COLOR_DARK='#500ea5'`: sets the primary color used throughout the hyve web client when using the dark theme.
+Make sure to use a color that contrasts well with black.
 + `VUE_APP_HYVE_USE_NORMAL_LETTER_CASE=false`: by default, the hyve web client uses lowercase text throughout most of the application (like hydrus client) for aesthestic reasons.
 If you do not want that, setting this to `false`